Virtual Documentary: The Making of 'Molotov Alva'

 Gayeton pitched Submarine on shooting Molotov Alva and His Search for the Creator: A Second Life Odyssey, a documentary set entirely within the world of Second Life.
 It was only when Submarine gave the project the green light that Gayeton realized he actually had no idea how he was going to shoot it.
 He jokes, “Ignorance is bliss unless ignorance is you having taken money from a documentary fund, and then having no idea what to do with it.
 It definitely wasn’t bliss.”

 What it became was several months of Gayeton immersing himself in SL, learning the culture’s conventions and mores.
 He created his avatar, Molotov Alva, who had to overcome the challenges of entering a closed community and gaining the inhabitants’ trust.
-Gayeton compares the process to that of an anthropological documentarian who goes down to South America and goes through various rites of passage in order to become part of a tribe he or she is hoping to film.
+Gayeton compares the process to that of an anthropological documentarian who goes down to

 Finding and working with the subjects of Molotov Alva presented an issue unique to SL.
 According to Gayeton, there is a generally accepted code in the virtual world that people don’t ask about who you are or what you do in “real” life.
 You never know anyone’s real name.
 When Gayeton and Alva wanted to contact an SL resident to set up an interviews or rendez-vous, the practice was to e-mail them at a Gmail account set up in their avatar’s name.
 Alva and Gayeton ultimately made a film where they never met any of their subjects in the flesh.